WHO IS SARAH PHILLIPS?

 New York City, New York

-Ask Sarah Phillips, a well-recognized baking expert, about ANY baking problem or recipe and get immediate personalized, professional HELP on our FORUM!
+Ask Sarah Phillips, a well-recognized baking expert, about ANY baking problem or recipe and get immediate personalized, professional HELP in our FORUM!

-Sarah's unique baking recipes are no fail and presented here in recipe-tutorial how-to style, with ample explanations and color photos!
-She has created them to teach you essential baking techniques and tips.
+Sarah's unique baking recipes are no-fail and presented as tutorials, with detailed explanations and many color photos, specifically them to teach both essential and advanced baking techniques

 A comment section attached to each baking recipe, allows you to ask questions before, during and after you bake, depending on your level of membership.